jlangch/venice/README.md

-## Datatype
+## Datatypes

-Venice has a rich set of data types
+Venice has a rich set of data types (boolean, string, int, long, double, decimal, list, vector, set, and map).
+All data type share the features:

+- they are immutable
+- they support equals semantics
+- they provide hash values
+- they are comparable (lower, equal, greater)
+- collections support persistent manipulation
+- they support meta data

 ### nil